philadelphia24/Thesis-Job-Recommender-System-/README.md

 # Building a Basic Job-Recommender-System

-The goal of this project is to develop a basic Collaborative (CF) and Content-based Filtering System (CBF) for job vacancies using the given synthetic data, and in a second step, to determine the best performing model.
+The goal of this project is to determine the best Collaborative Filtering algorithm and best Content-based Filtering System (CBF) for macthing jobseekers with vacant positions on our own artifically created job data set.
+We conclude that KNNBasic (user-based) is the best predictor, closely follwed by KNNBaseline (user-based).
+However, in terms of noise robustness, KNNBasic turns out to perform second worst out of our ten algorithms (excluding the NormalPredictor algorithm which is a used a as a baseline comparison).
+NMF on the other hand turned out to be the most robust algorithm.

 ## Synthetic data
 A synthetic dataset is created by means of Faker.
 In total, we discern between eight job titles, sixteen industry options, five languages, four education level variants, and lastly, four categories for the years of experience, giving rise to thirty-seven features.
 The result is three different tables: (1) Jobseekers, (2) Vacancies and (3) Matches.